tientranblog/tientranblog.github.io/_projects/project-Building a time series model to forecast COVID-19 daily new cases for a selected country.md

 ---
 ## **Business Scenario**

 This app provides an interactive, visual, and quantitative COVID-19 forecasting tool using advanced time series and machine learning techniques.
+The training dataset originates from COVID-19 data curated by Our World in Data (OWID), based on reports from [the Johns Hopkins University Center for Systems Science and Engineering (JHU CSSE)](https://raw.githubusercontent.com/owid/covid-19-data/master/public/data/jhu/full_data.csv).
+It offers daily time series information on confirmed cases and deaths across various countries and regions.
+Note that JHU CSSE stopped updating this dataset as of March 10, 2023.
 The aim of this app is to anticipate case surges and supports data-driven decision-making.

 ## **Techniques**